Chlamydia (kluh-MID-ee-uh) is a sexually transmitted disease (STD).

 have sex (oral, vaginal, or anal).
 If someone decides to have sex, using a latex

-condom every time can
+condom every time can prevent

 Anyone who is sexually active should get tested for STDs every year (or more often